lablup/backend.ai/docs/common-api/objects.rst

      - One of ``"continued"``, ``"waiting-input"``, ``"finished"``, or ``"build-finished"``.
        See more details at :ref:`code-execution-model`.

+   * - ``exitCode``
+     - ``int | null``
+     - The exit code of the last process.
+       This field has a valid value only when the ``status`` is ``"finished"`` or ``"build-finished"``.
+       Otherwise it is set to ``null``.

+       For batch-mode kernels and query-mode kernels *without* global context support, ``exitCode`` is the return code of the last executed child process in the kernel.
+       In the execution step of a batch mode run, this is always 127 (a UNIX shell common practice for "command not found") when the build step has failed.

+       For query-mode kernels with global context support, this value is always zero, regardless of whether the user code has caused an exception or not.

+       A negative value (which cannot happen with normal process termination) indicates a Backend.AI-side error.

    * - ``console``
      - .. code-block:: text